 Now I’ve seen my fair share of poorly-written shark movies but what sets this one apart is of course is the 3D element, now if you do get a chance to see the new 3D Bluray release I do advise it as the 3D stuff is actually quite fun, but if you watch it in 2D you may be left wondering why there are all these endless shots of objects just pointing at the camera.

-At the studios request the filmmakers were forced to add more “Coming at ya!” gimmicks than were original intended and every time they appear they stop any momentum a scene had cold.
+At the studio’s request, the filmmakers were forced to add more “Coming at ya!” gimmicks than were originally intended and every time they appear they stop any momentum a scene had cold.
 The greatest detractor is in any of the dark scenes as then the screen becomes murky and almost unwatchable at times, add an optical layer to these shots and they become twice as bad.
 Some of the 3D underwater sequences are quite good, but once again the second an optical effect floats on to screen it becomes laughably bad.

 Even the 1969 Captain Nemo and the Underwater City had better effects than this

 The film is directed by Joe Alves, the man who was the production designer for the previous two Jaws films, and learning that this was his one and only time in the director’s chair did not surprise me.
 He may be a helluva production designer but he had no business being behind the camera.
 He was criticized by some for failing to “linger long enough on the Great White” but if you’ve seen the mechanical travesty he was stuck working with I’d say cutting down on shots of the shark is one thing I can’t blame him for.